 As regards education, British Stammering Association has resources for teachers in Scotland at www.stammeringineducation.net

-Broadly, the Human Rights Act 1998 implementing the European Convention on Human Rights also applies in Scotland, Wales and Northern Ireland.
-Also the legislation establishing the relevant assemblies actually says that they have no power to enact legislation with contravenes the European Convention.
+Broadly, the Human Rights Act 1998 implementing the European Convention on Human Rights extends to Scotland, Wales and Northern Ireland.
+Also the legislation establishing the relevant assemblies actually says they have no power to enact legislation with contravenes the European Convention.
 So the Convention, including its provisions which impact disability discrimination, provides a constitutional limit on the competence of the devolved bodies.

 The European Convention of Human Rights (with the Island’s Human Rights Act 2001) could apply in some fields.